Infection & ResponseDefinitions

 Key Definitions

 Antigen: A foreign molecule (usually a protein on the surface of a pathogen) that triggers an immune response.
-The term comes from "antibody generator."
-Each antigen has a unique molecular shape.
+Each antigen has a unique molecular shape that the immune system recognises.

-Antibody: A Y-shaped protein produced by plasma cells (B lymphocytes) that binds specifically to one antigen.
-Antibodies tag pathogens for destruction, neutralise toxins, and cause agglutination (clumping).
+Antibody: A Y-shaped protein produced by plasma cells (differentiated B lymphocytes) that binds specifically to one antigen.
+Antibodies tag pathogens for destruction by phagocytes and neutralise toxins.

 B lymphocyte (B cell): A type of white blood cell that, when activated by a specific antigen, divides to produce plasma cells (which secrete antibodies) and memory B cells.

-T lymphocyte (T cell): A type of white blood cell involved in cell-mediated immunity.
-Helper T cells coordinate the immune response; cytotoxic T cells directly kill infected or abnormal cells.
+T lymphocyte (T cell): A type of white blood cell.
+Helper T cells coordinate the immune response and activate B cells.
+Killer T cells directly destroy infected or abnormal cells.

-Plasma cell: A differentiated B lymphocyte that acts as an antibody factory, secreting thousands of antibody molecules per second against a specific antigen.
+Plasma cell: A differentiated B lymphocyte that acts as an antibody factory, secreting thousands of antibody molecules per second specific to one antigen.

 Memory cell: A long-lived lymphocyte (B or T cell) produced during a primary immune response that remains in the body and enables a faster, stronger secondary response on re-exposure to the same antigen.